 Alkali is a Hausa snack prepared with local ingredients by the Hausa people.
-It is a snack served to visitors, mostly during occasions.
-Like in weddings, it is usually prepared in large quantities for the bride to welcome her visitors and well-wishers.
-There is a...
+It is a snack served to visitors, mostly during special occasions.
+Like at weddings, it is usually prepared in large quantities for the bride to welcome her visitors and well-wishers.
+There...

-Semovita is a popular Nigerian food commonly eaten in so many parts of Nigeria.
+Semovita is a popular Nigerian food commonly eaten in many parts of Nigeria.
 In this write-up, I will teach you how to make Tuwon Semovita.
 It is very smooth, moldable, and easy to prepare.
-In addition, it is prepared just like Tuwon Masara, Tuwon Dawa, and the...
+In addition, it is prepared just like Tuwon Masara, Tuwon Dawa, and the like...

 Moi Moi, (Beans Cake in English) also pronounced and spelled as Moin Moin is delicious, soft, fluffy and a must to try.
 It is called Alale or Alala by the Hausas, Olele/Elele by the Igbo and remains Moi Moi in the mouths of Yorubas.
 This meal can be prepared with beans and selected spices.
 It is then cooked in aluminum foil, leaves, bowls, ramekins, nylons, and tins.
 Let me show you how to prepare Moi Moi.
 Let’s go!

 5 tbsp of ground crayfish

 5 seasoning cubes

 Smoked fish or sardine (optional)

 Before we dive into the steps on how to prepare moi moi, let us look at the equipment we need.